knowsuchagency/orkestra/docs/notes.md

 ### timeouts

-Using Powertools will increase your lambdas' startup time so you will likely want to increase your lambdas' timeout duration.
+Using Powertools may increase your lambdas' startup time.

+You can account for this by increasing the timeout duration.

 === "lambda_directory/index.py"